My choice is: ...

 Ralph Vaughan Williams (1872–1958): From Songs of Travel (1901–04)

-Vaughan Williams's first song cycle, composed in 1901–1904, set to poems by Robert Louis Stevenson.
-We have selected five songs that offer insight into a musical language with distinct English folk music influences.
-The work is today part of the standard repertoire for baritone soloists.
+Vaughan Williams's first song cycle, composed in 1901-1904 to poems by Robert Louis Stevenson.
+Roderick and Isata have chosen five songs that give an insight into a musical language with a clear imprint of English folk music.

 Performers: